ibm-cloud-docs/monitoring/windows.md

         static_configs:
          - targets: ['localhost:9182']

+         labels:
+           region: us-east
+           instance: <HOSTNAME>
+           job: <JOBNAME>
     ```
     {: codeblock}

+    Where

+    `<HOSTNAME>` is the name of the Windows system

+    `<JOBNAME>` is a custom attribute that you can set to identify the role of the node that you are scraping, and you can also use to scope the data in Sysdig

     Next, you will add the `remote_write` configuration to the end of the `prometheus.yml` file to configure the target Sysdig instance that will receive the metrics.